pivotal/docs-tap/tap-gui/plugins/install-application-live-view.md

 ## <a id='install-app-live-view'></a> Install Application Live View

-Application Live view can be installed in single cluster or multi-cluster environment.
+You can install Application Live View in single cluster or multi-cluster environment:

-* `Single cluster`: All Application Live View Components are deployed in a single cluster.
-The user is able to access Application Live View Plugin information of applications across all the namespaces in the Kubernetes cluster.
+- `Single cluster`: All Application Live View components are deployed in a single cluster.
+The user can access Application Live View plug-in information of the applications across all the namespaces in the Kubernetes cluster.
 This is the default mode of Application Live View.

-* `Multi cluster`: When the user is working in multi cluster environment, the Application Live View Backend Component is installed only once in a single cluster and exposes a RSocket registration for those other clusters using tanzu shared ingress.
-Each cluster continues to get the connector as a DaemonSet installed.
-The connectors are configured to connect to the central instance of the backend.
+- `Multi cluster`: In multi cluster environment, the Application Live View Backend component is installed only once in a single cluster and exposes a RSocket registration for the other clusters using Tanzu shared ingress.
+Each cluster continues to install the connector as a DaemonSet.
+The connectors are configured to connect to the central instance of the Application Live View Backend.

 ## <a id='install-app-live-view-backend'></a> Install Application Live View Backend

-To install Application Live View back-end:
+To install Application Live View Backend:

 1. List version information for the package by running: